How to Get an Auto Insurance Quote With No Credit Check

 Getting a car insurance quote with no credit check is easy: online comparison websites make it easy to get customized quotes without a credit score or other personally identifiable information.

-To receive a personalized quote or to buy car insurance, however, you will need to submit to a credit check.
+To receive a personalized quote or to buy car insurance, you will need a credit check.
 It’s a normal part of buying car insurance.

 Only three states have banned the use of credit scores for car insurance purposes, including California, Massachusetts, and Hawaii.